- In May 2018, I updated the links for Writer and Submission Guidelines. Hopefully, they will stay current for a while.

 Light from the Word is a daily devotional, published quarterly, with a circulation of approximately 27,000.
 We look for clean, tight, inspirational writing that makes minimal use of first person.
 Writing must lead readers to discover a biblical truth and apply that truth to their lives.
 Each devotion contains a title, theme verse, body text, and imperative action statement of affirmation.

 Devotions are written by assignment; a typical assignment is for seven devotions of approximately 200–240 words each.
-Payment is $100 for seven devotions and includes a complimentary copy.
+Payment is $100 for seven devotions and includes a complimentary copy (check out The Christian Writers Market Guide for updated information and contacts).
 Writer’s Guidelines

 devozine is a bimonthly, 80-page magazine for youth, written by youth and adults who care about them.
 Each issue focuses on eight or nine themes.
 Each theme includes weekday readings and weekend features, enough for two months.
 Meditations may be read in chronological or random order.
 Themes may be expressed through scripture, prose, poetry, prayers, stories, songs, art, or photographs.
 Readers and writers include persons of many different denominations and cultures.
 Submission guidelines.

 Pockets is designed for readers 8 to 12 years old.
 Pockets magazine offers wholesome devotional readings that teach about God’s love and presence in life.
 The content includes fiction, scripture stories, puzzles and games, poems, recipes, colorful pictures, activities, and scripture readings.
 Freelance submissions of stories, poems, recipes, puzzles and games, and activities are welcome.
 The magazine is published monthly (except in February).